mattias-p/agent/README.md

 * Exceptions in entry actions should be caught and logged.
   They should also make the DFA end up in the final error state.

+* The DFA specification should be oriented around from-states instead of inputs.
+  That should it easier on the reader.

 [Clean Architecture]: https://www.goodreads.com/book/show/18043011-clean-architecture